02zeda/coding-challenges/challenges/C/JSON-parser/challenge-solution.md

 For this step, I will make my parser be able to handle an invalid empty output and the minimal for a JSON file which is "{}".
 Solving this step is not difficult, but for the next steps, some knowledge of lexing and parsing will be needed.

 ## Results of Step One:
 I spent a lot of time on debugging and going over my infrastructure again.
+I had done some initial mistakes when setting up the source files, which led to a lot of debugging to amend those mistakes.
+For the next step I will spend some time reading in the dragon book to make more informed design decisions for the parser.